Regular Dental Exams and Cleanings

 Our practice has two different processes for veneers.
 The method we use for your veneers will depend on the details of your case.

-We may take impressions of your teeth and send them to an outside dental lab, where a dental technician will fabricate your veneers.
-Or we may employ our state-of-the-art CEREC camera to take a 3D scan of the inside of your mouth.
+We may take impressions of your teeth and send them to an outside dental lab, where a dental technician will create your veneers.
+Alternately, we may employ our state-of-the-art CEREC camera to take a 3D scan of the inside of your mouth.
 We then use CEREC software to analyze the scanned image and produce a plan that we follow to fabricate your veneers.
-Our in-office lab includes technology with which we can fabricate your new veneers—in many cases during a single visit.
+Our in-office lab includes technology with which we can create your new veneers—in many cases during a single visit.
 This can save you costs and the time of additional office visits.

 What are wisdom teeth?